pysat/pysat/docs/tutorial.rst

        for inst in iterator:
 	      if not inst.data.empty:
                   # compute mean absolute using pandas functions and store
-                  # data could be an image, or lower dimension, account for 2D and lower
+                  # data could be an image, or lower dimension, account for 2D
+		  # and lower
                   data = inst[data_label]
                   data.dropna(inplace=True)

                   if by_orbit:
-                      date = inst.data.index[0]
+                      idate = inst.data.index[0]
                   else:
-                      date = inst.date
+                      idate = inst.date

                   data = pysat.ssnl.computational_form(data)
-                  mean_val[date] = data.abs().mean(axis=0, skipna=True)
+                  mean_val[idate] = data.abs().mean(axis=0, skipna=True)

        del iterator
        return mean_val

 The addition of a few more lines to the daily_mean function adds support for averages by orbit, or by day, for any platform with data 3D or less.
 The date issue and the type of iteration are solved with simple if else checks.
 From a practical perspective, the code doesn't really deviate from the first solution of simply passing in vefi.orbits, except for the fact that the .orbits switch is 'hidden' in the code.
 NaN values are also dropped from the data.
 If the first element is a NaN, it isn't handled by the simple instance check.

 A name change and a couple more dummy functions separates out the orbit vs daily iteration clearly, without having multiple codebases.
 Iteration by file and by date are handled by the same Instrument iterator, controlled by the settings in Instrument.bounds.
 A by_file_mean was not created because bounds could be set by date and then by_file_mean applied.
 Of course this could set up to produce an error.
 However, the settings on Instrument.bounds controls the iteration type between files and dates, so we maintain this view with the expressed calls.
 Similarly, the orbit iteration is a separate iterator, with a separate call.
 This technique above is used by other seasonal analysis routines in pysat.

 You may notice that the mean call could also easily be replaced by a median, or even a mode.
 We might also want to return the standard deviation, or appropriate measure.
 Perhaps another level of generalization is needed?

 Summary Flow Charts
 -------------------